Bolt-Collective/Prop-Hunt-Issues/README.md

 # Prop-Hunt-Issues
-A bug and feature request tracker for Prop Hunt
+A bug and feature request tracker for Prop Hunt.
+If find a bug or want to request a new feature, do it here.